hanachiru/RapidEnum/README.md

 # How to use
 ## Basic usage
-Attaching the `[RapidEnum]` to the target enum generates an enum utility class.
+Attaching `[RapidEnum]` to the target enum generates an enum utility class.
 Note that this is only valid for `public` or `internal` enum.

 ```csharp
 [RapidEnum]